Dushess/PD2map_CapitolSavingsBank/README.md

 -----------------------------
 Manager needs to be hidden behind his desk, civs might enter and/or see.
 If no manager in room in normal state, they gonna wait in 3xchairs and leave after 5 minutes.
 (Back to reception?
 To another unit then?
 Decide later)

 We might add right one pc search, then manager's pc and terminals in office will be used.
 Make 2 workplaces empty but launched(?)
-This will use 15 seconds to check a computer, then 3 seconds to activate process bar.
+This will use 25 seconds to check a computer, then 3 seconds to activate process bar.
 Bain is working.
 -----------------------------
 The GenSec car leaving not have seating up and depart animations, need to be done with just despawning.
 Someway we need force player to go back and don't look at this.
 Also rest of the team from cameras might see that ugly 'glitch'.
-If door's handle is destroyed by your silent judge - alarm from guard who detects that.
-(How to implement?)
-Same for vault door - one/two guards will use navpoints only in main area, might be left alive for pager limit, not gonna use deposit-corridor area, can't see the door.
-Will walk only in lobby, main Hall, 2nd Hall external side.
+*If door's handle is destroyed by your silent judge - alarm from guard who detects that.
+(How to implement?)* Same for vault door - one/two guards will use navpoints only in main area, might be left alive for pager limit, not gonna use deposit-corridor area and before offices stairs only, can't see the vault door.
+Will walk only in lobby, main Hall, 2nd Hall external side and step in the offices near HR.
 Just opened-vault-door bounded alert triggers on more closer points, where they never gonna step.
 Same points will be used to travelling staff which scared of opened vault door.
+Also beware the panicbuttons then!

 Bain will cast 2 phrases about wasting keycards and send the van after, if at safe-to-use moment + 20 seconds we not have 2 keycards total in inventory.
 We can take one more somewhere, but the van will come.
 All inserted cards then will cancel 'take devices' objective.
-In case of presence he just reminds about opening.
+In case of cards presence he just reminds about opening.
 -----------------------------
 That's why GenSec allows to open up vault early.
 Scheduled day is tomorrow or something, but here's client with another stack of dollars.
 Why not to open it today and put everything meant to be in also today?
 Left side in to put inside, right meant to be send back to customers when they come.
 30%, something is already taken from previous vault handling day.